-Pay-per-click advertising enables you to target customers based on demographics, psychographic, and behavioral metrics.
+Pay-per-click advertising enables you to target customers based on demographics, psychographics, and behavioral metrics.
 This allows you to track user responses on different campaigns.

 For instance, if you're selling stationery supplies online, you might observe that most of the clicks you're getting on your ads are coming from students.
 So you can create more YouTube videos to target students in particular to drive their attention.

 Similar to SEO, PPC campaigns also benefit your social media marketing campaigns.